willowsprings/campsite/content/english/terms.md

 ## Before you leave
 * Checkout is 12:00
 * Recycling is not optional.
-There are fines of £30 for littering or failing to sort your rubbish properly
+There are fines of £30 for littering or failing to sort your rubbish properly.
+* We offer recycling facilities only so please take your landfill waste off-site with you.
+We can provide rubbish bags at reception.
 * Bring anything you borrowed back to reception, such as wood buckets or fire pits

 ## Noise